omveersinghexternlabs/extern-test/README.md

 it will run on port 1337

 NOTE: if in case it is not starting server then delete node_module folder and then again restart the server by above command.

+Now, open admin panel and enter email as "ovsextern@gmail.com" and password as "Omveer123456&"

 postman collection can be found with name = "Extern Test.postman_collection.json"